sarbastu/codewars/README.md

 ## **📋 About This Repository**
 This repository serves as:
 - A personal log of my programming journey and problem-solving techniques.
-- A reference for developers who are tackling similar challenges.
+- A reference for others who are tackling similar challenges.

 Each challenge includes:
 1. The problem description.
-2. My solution(s), with comments explaining the approach.
+2. My solution(s).
-3. Alternative solutions for comparison.
+3. Alternative solution(s) for comparison.

 ---